perezjoan/Population-Potential-on-Catchment-Area---PPCA-Worldwide/README.md

 _Guide to run the script:_
 - Fill box 0.2 within the code
-- Put the output of step 1.
-(GHS raster) in your working directory
+- Put the output of step 1. in your working directory before running step 2.

 _Outputs :_
 - A raster file with the GHS population data